Sakshi-2672/leap-project/README.md

 **User story**

-As I am a pet lover I want an application which serves all the needs from getting a [Project Idea.pdf](https://github.com/Sakshi-2672/leap-project/files/6564651/Project.Idea.pdf)

-pet adopted and fulfil their basic need from their food to their shelter which I can order online and get them by my doorstep.
+As I am a pet lover I want an application which serves all the needs from getting a pet adopted and fulfil their basic need from their food to their shelter which I can order online and get them by my doorstep.
 Also contact of veterinarian for the consultation of my pet to take proper care of them.
 Among the hectic daily